fossasia/meilix/README.md

 ## Contribution

-Your contributions are always welcome and appreciated.
+Your code contributions are always appreciated.
 To keep your experience good, we suggest you read all the guidelines thoroughly, also take some time to understand the workflow for this project.
 Each contribution is expected to follow best practices and community guidelines.
 Following are the things you can do to contribute to Meilix

 1. **Report a bug** <br>
 If you think you have encountered a bug, and we should know about it, feel free to report it [here](https://github.com/fossasia/meilix/issues/new) and our community will take care of it.